xalelax/blog/_drafts/path_integral_fun.md

 away from the origin.
-In some way, one can interpret this as a sort of causal argument: if the information that $$\mathrm{U}_{ - a_1}^{ + a_1}(x)$$ has a boundary cannot reach the origin in $$N$$ steps, the probability density at the origin will be constant and invariant as the time steps.
+In some way, one can interpret this as a sort of causal argument: if the information that $$\mathrm{U}_{ - a_1}^{ + a_1}(x)$$ has a boundary cannot reach the origin in $$N$$ steps, the probability density at the origin will be constant and invariant with $$N$$ as the time steps.
 When "spurious" paths are able to backtrack to the origin, the value of the probability density must become strictly smaller as, in a way, it would stay constant only by adding the (positive) contribution of the "spurious" paths.
 Therefore, for Borwein integrals, we do have that